AudreyGH/Software-II/README.md

 Report Choice:

 The report is a simple pie chart that represents the total number of customers for each day.
 The data is from all the appoinments saved in the database.
-The chart serves to give the user an visual representation of the busiest and slowest days.
+The chart serves to give the user a visual representation of the busiest and slowest days.

 Author: Audrey Hababag